Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 ### 🔧 For Developers & Integration

 **[API Documentation](./API.md)**
-Integrate Stirling-PDF into your applications and workflows
+Integrate Stirling PDF into your applications and workflows

 **[Configuration](./Configuration/System%20and%20Security.md)**
 SSO, split deployment, certificates, security settings, and more

 **[Contribute Guide](./Contribute.md)**
-Help improve Stirling-PDF - development setup and guidelines
+Help improve Stirling PDF - development setup and guidelines

 ---

 ## Installation

-Choose how you want to run Stirling-PDF based on your needs:
+Choose how you want to run Stirling PDF based on your needs:

 ### 🖥️ Desktop Applications